expz/quiet-star/README.md

 An implementation of the Quiet-STAR paper (https://arxiv.org/pdf/2403.09629.pdf).

 This implementation is optimized so that it performs a minimal amount of computation when generating thoughts.
 The tricks used to reduce the computation were alluded to in the paper.
-It is not optimized to the point of being hardware-aware, e.g., in the style of FlashAttention.

 ## Usage
 To set up the environment: